jiaohehu/NPreview/DOC-diagram.md

   + circle.arc - draw/only an arc line
   + circle.cseg - draw/fill a circular segment area

-    These are circle related operations.
-Note that for an area the path will be a closed path, thus suitable for filling.
-Each of these operations will also generate a path which can be retrieved and saved using the `save` command.
+    This command is designed to draw, fill, or fill/draw an area of a circle or part of a circle.
+However, if the (filldraw) command option is set to 'filldraw' or 'fill' then for some it will be treated as an area and attempted to be filled.
+However, command `circle.chord` or `circle.arc` is always a line command and will not result in a fill or filldraw.

+    The (diameter) option controls the diameter of the circle, whether it is full circle, half circle, or an octant of the circle.
+For drawing chord, arc, or cseg, (angle1) and (angle2) options will be used to determine the starting and ending angles.

+    The exact number of circles drawn is determined by the number points in a path.
+If there are two path points in a path then two circles will be draw, or two half circles, two quarter circles or two octants.

+    Each circle, half circle, quarter circle, or actant is to be positioned so that their center aligns with the path point.

   + angle - draw an angle for each path point
-  + angle.marker  - draw an angle marker
+  + angle.arc  - draw an small arc denoting the interior of an angle
-  + angle.rmarker - draw an angle marker that is for the right angle
+  + angle.sq - draw an small square denoting the interior of an angle

-    Note that for drawing an angle additional information is needed besides the vertex location: start angle in degrees (ang1), stop angle in degrees (ang2), length of the first side in grid units (side1), and length of the second side in grid units (side2).
+    Note that for drawing an angle additional information is needed besides the vertex location: start angle in degrees (angle1), stop angle in degrees (angle2), length of the first side in grid units (side1), and length of the second side in grid units (side2).
 An angle is to be drawn at each path point with the start/ending angle and the length of the sides specified.

-    The `angle.marker` command draw a marker that is identifies an angle, in the interior of an angle between the first and second side.
+    The `angle.arc` command draw a marker that is identifies an angle, in the interior of an angle between the first and second side.
 The arc is draw close to the vertex with a radius of 1/2 of the grid unit.
-    When the angle is less than 60-deg its radius started to increase graduately and eventually tappered off at the radius of 2+1/2.
+When the angle becomes 60-deg or less the radius of the arc will start to increase to accommodate for the lack of visible spaces between two sides of the angle.
+    The maximum radius is capped at 2+1/2 grid unit.

-    The `angle.rmarker` draws the marker in the shape of a square.
+    The `angle.sq` draws the marker in the shape of a square.
 It should only be used for a known right angle.

   + rect - draw/fill a rectangle area
   + rect.parallelgram - draw/fill a parallelgram area

     The `rect` command would draw/fill a rectangle area.
 The width of the area is provided by (rectw).
 The height of the rectangle is (recth).

+    The default operation is to draw the outline of the rectangle.
+However, if the (filldraw) option is set to 'fill' or 'filldraw' then an attemp is made to color the entire area using the (fillcolor) option.
+If the 'filldraw' value is set then the outline of the rectangle is also to be drawn using either black or a designated color specified by the (linecolor) option.

     The `rect.parallelgram` will draw/fill a parallelgram.
 The overall width and height of the parallelgram is set in accordance with the (rectw) and (recth) options.
-This means that the distance between its lower-left and upper-right hand corner is always equal to (rectw), and the height difference of them is always equal to (recth).
-However, some part of the rect area will be sliced off to make the shape of a parallelgram.
-The amount of area is determined by the (slant) option.
-    If it is set to "0.3" which is default, 30 percent at top will be removed starting at the left hand side, and 30 percent of the bottom will be removed starting at the right hand side.
+This means that the horizontal difference between its lower-left and upper-right hand corner is always equal to (rectw), and the height difference between the upper parallel line and lower parallel line is always equal to (recth).
+However, the topleft and bottomright part of the rect area will be sliced off to make the shape of a parallelgram.
+The amount of incursion is determined by the (slant) option.
+If it is set to "0.3" which is default, then the incursion is to be 30 percent of the overall width from the topleft and 30 percent of the overall width from the bottomright.

   + dot - draw a dot at each path point
   + dot.tvbar - draw a vertical bar above the point.
   + dot.bvbar - draw a vertical bar below the point
   + dot.rhbar - draw a horizontal bar to the right hand side of the point
   + dot.lhbar - draw a horizontal bar to the left hand side of the point

-    These commands are used to make a particular point, for example to show a point in a plane.
+    These commands are to mark a point, i.e., to identify the location of a point in a plane by showing a visible round black dot.
 The `dot` command will draw a circular dot.
 The default size of the dot is '4pt', but can be changed by the (dotsize) option, for example to set to a string of '5pt'.

-    The color of the dot is set to black, unless changed by the (dotcolor) option, which is used to specify a color following in MetaPost syntax:
-    "0.5[red,white]" , etc.
+    The color of the dot is set to black, unless changed by the (dotcolor) option, which must follow a MetaPost syntax for colors, i.e., "0.5[red,white]" , etc.

     The other variants can be used to draw ticker markers for an X-axis or